 At that time, I had predicted the death of the Euro and dissolution of the Eurozone in the form it stands today.
 It seems, now, that the ECB can see the writing on the wall but chooses to cling on to hope, for some possible change, maybe?
 From The Telegraph:

-“Banks need urgent recapitalisation.
+Christine Lagarde, the IMF’s new chief, set off tremors at the Jackson Hole summit over the weekend with warnings that the global financial system is on very thin ice and vulnerable to the slightest shock.“We are in a dangerous new phase.
+The stakes are clear: we risk seeing the fragile recovery derailed, so we must act now,” she said.“Banks need urgent recapitalisation.
 If it is not addressed we could easily see the further spread of economic weakness to core countries, even a debilitating liquidity crisis.
 The most efficient solution would be mandatory substantial recapitalisation,” she said.

 Others are not fooled.
 From the same article: